 Pets can sense anxiety

 Pets increase the “feel good and “happy” hormone oxycontin in humans.
 When you pet or cuddle your dog, cat, or other pet, your brain naturally releases oxycontin which helps reduce feelings of stress and anxiety.
-When you’re having a panic attack and start petting or cuddling your pet, as your brain releases oxycontin, it can combat cortisol, adrenaline, and other anxiety-hormones in your brain.
+When you’re having a panic attack and start petting or cuddling your pet, your brain releases oxycontin, which can combat cortisol, adrenaline, and other anxiety hormones in your brain.

 Emotional support animals